kyang5/coursedescriptions/source/courses/comp473.rst

 First, the course discusses patterns, reusable solutions to recurring software design problems.
-Common design patterns such as Composite, Decorator, and Command typically involve several classes related by composition and inheritance.
+Common design patterns such as Composite, Decorator, and Command typically involves several classes related by composition and inheritance.

 **Implementation**